nocoolnametom/blog/content/scripture-mastery-nt-11.md

 >
 > **KJV:** <span>55</span> But he, being full of the Holy Ghost, looked
 > up >  stedfastly into heaven, and saw the glory of God, and Jesus standing >  on the right hand of God, >  <span>56</span> And said, Behold, I see the heavens opened, and the >  Son of man standing on the right hand of God.<!--more-->

->
+!!! note
     > <span style="font-size: x-small;">My translations are purposefully
-> stretched >  and should not be viewed as more accurate than the KJV translation
+    > stretched and should not be viewed as more accurate than the KJV translation
-> unless I >  say so in the post.
+    > unless I say so in the post.
 I'm trying to show the range lying between the
-> original >  Greek text and the English.</span>
+    > original Greek text and the English.</span>

 !!! update "Update May 2013"
     * This scripture has been removed by the Church Educational System from